kiwiaddo/crossways-documents/content/docs/illness-policy.md

 Preventing illness

-* In the case of a child being or becoming ill while attending crèche all practicable steps must be taken to isolate the child while ensuring physical and emotional wellbeing of the child, and the wider group.
+* In the case of a child being or becoming ill while attending, all practicable steps must be taken to isolate the child while ensuring physical and emotional wellbeing of the child, and the wider group.
 * When an illness appears to be affecting many children or adults, the Wellington Public Health Unit should be contacted for advice and information.
 * Hygiene and cleaning routines will be consistently maintained and reviewed regularly.
 * Accurate and timely records should be maintained of illness or conditions effecting children and other’s health